 8. Get out and build a network

 Most of your best work will come from word-of-mouth recommendations.
-Which is why building a solid local network is great for business.
-Make friends with other freelancers and agencies on your own doorstep.
+Which is why building a solid local network is excellent for business.
+Make friends with other freelancers and agencies on your doorstep.
 Go to local events and be a friendly face.
 Because the more people you know, the more opportunities will come your way.

 9. Ditch the home office, move to the city

 If you can, rent a desk at a co-working space or find your own office in a thriving creative hub.
 Be warm and friendly, knock on people's doors and introduce yourself.
 In the creative industries, collaboration is a common occurrence.
 It's how we survive.
-And, if you can, move to the city.
+And if you can move to the city, even better.
 At least to build a network that you can rely on if you don't plan to stay.

 10. Offer retainer support